frederickbyte/portfolio/src/posts/big-tech.md

 Instead, individuals like Hawley argue that tech companies are secretly meeting and sharing information so that they can simultaneously [shadow ban](https://en.wikipedia.org/wiki/Shadow_banning) or censor posts made by Republicans.
 He is not the only one claiming such malfeasance.

 Ben Shapiro, popular conservative commentator, recently went on a [diatribe](https://twitter.com/benshapiro/status/1348292928591032325) regarding the need for government oversight of tech companies who, he claims, are becoming monopolies.
-Here is the beginning of his rant against social media platforms:
+This tweet summarizes his view of social media platforms:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Imagine if, in the midst of the massive BLM riots this summer, the entire tech infrastructure had deplatformed Facebook because some had used that app to plan events devolving into violence.
-People would rightly have called that an insane act of ideological fascism.</p>&mdash; Ben Shapiro (@benshapiro) <a href="https://twitter.com/benshapiro/status/1348292928591032325?ref_src=twsrc%5Etfw">January 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">I am by nature anti-regulation.
+But even the consumer-based theory of anti-monopoly championed by free market advocates cuts in favor of anti-monopolistic regulation if these companies are acting in de facto collusion to shut all avenues of dissent.</p>&mdash; Ben Shapiro (@benshapiro) <a href="https://twitter.com/benshapiro/status/1348293627731177481?ref_src=twsrc%5Etfw">January 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Shapiro and other pundits often speak about he supposed "censorship" of conservative posts on social media.
+Shapiro begins by claiming he's "anti-regulation" then promptly argues for regulation in the next sentence!
+He and other pundits spend much time speaking about he supposed "censorship" of conservative posts on social media.

 <div class="callout__info">
   <h4>✋ You put "censorship" in quotes too?</h4>